Click for possible route/stop changes on the day of your tour here.

 Local’s Guide to Visiting Savannah

-Inspired by the many trips taken by Old Town Trolley – Savannah, consider this the ultimate local’s guide to visiting Savannah.
-Experience famous must-sees connected to Savannah’s own Forrest Gump, and even the hidden gems that natives keep quiet.
+Old Town Trolley has been a fixture in Savannah for years, with our expert conductors guiding countless locals and visitors alike through the city’s historic streets—from Perry and Liberty to Oglethorpe Avenue and beyond.
+Inspired by these many journeys, we’ve created the ultimate local’s guide to Savannah.
+Consider this your key to experiencing the city’s unique charm.
+We’ll show you the famous must-sees (like sites connected to Savannah’s own Forrest Gump) and the hidden gems that natives tend to keep quiet.
 From top-rated restaurants to activities and attractions in Savannah, GA, this travel guide shows you how to live the Savannah life like a local (even if you’re here for the weekend).

 Local’s Guide to Visiting Savannah - More Info